sylvielamythepaut/geomaps/docs/installing.rst

   pip install ecmwf-geomaps

-The CliMetLab ``pip`` package has been tested successfully with the latest versions of its dependencies (`build logs <https://github.com/ecmwf/climetlab/actions/workflows/test-and-release.yml>`_).
+The ecmwf-geomaps ``pip`` package has been tested successfully with the latest versions of its dependencies (`build logs <https://github.com/ecmwf/ecmwf-geomaps/actions/workflows/test-and-release.yml>`_).

 Conda install
 -------------